sspacepro/hyperitems/README.md

 - Edit these YAML files in your server's `plugins/dungeonCreate` folder to add or tweak custom items, weapons, armors and entity element mappings.

 Development notes
-- Main class: `org.galaxystudios.dungeonCreate.DungeonCreate` (extends `SimplePlugin` from Foundation).
+- Main class: `org.galaxystudios.dungeonCreate.hyperitems` (extends `SimplePlugin` from Foundation).
 - Custom items are loaded via `LoadItems.register()` and registered with `MythicIntegration.ItemManager`.
 - The plugin registers listeners for MythicMob spawn/killed events and for player/item interactions.
 Look in `src/main/java/org/galaxystudios/dungeonCreate/Listeners` and `MythicIntegration` for behavior.
 - To reload plugin-specific data without restarting the server, the plugin exposes `onPluginReload()` which re-loads several element definitions.